 "The larger objects now tend to scatter the smaller ones more than the smaller ones scatter them back, so the smaller ones end up getting scattered out of the pebble disk," study co-author Katherine Kretke, also from SwRI, told Space.com.
 "The bigger guy basically bullies the smaller one so they can eat all the pebbles themselves, and they can continue to grow up to form the cores of the giant planets."

 A change of pace

 Studies of Mercury reveal that its core is significantly more massive than expected in relation to the rest of the planet.
 With a radius of between 1,100 to 1,200 miles (1,800 to 1,900 kilometers), the mostly-iron core stretches through 75 percent of the planet's diameter and makes up a significant amount of its volume.
 The crust, on the other hand, is only 300 to 400 miles (500 to 600 km) thick.
-From this, scientists concluded that Mercury's formation process could have varied slightly from the other planets.

-If a larger Mercury formed quickly enough, it could have consolidated before the sun reached its peak.
+After Mariner 10 made three flybys of Mercury in the 1970s, its strange composition, including the bulky iron core, led to a wealth of theories about how the planet may have formed.
+One suggested that, if a larger Mercury formed quickly enough, it could have consolidated before the sun reached its peak.
 Elevated temperatures from the young star could have then cooked away much of the light crust, leaving only a small shell around the planet.

 When NASA's MESSENGER mission observed Mercury, however, it studied the surface composition.
 It found that ratios of thorium to potassium were similar to other terrestrial planets.
 While thorium is a stable element, potassium is more volatile, easily baked away by higher temperatures.
 MESSENGER's findings suggest that the planet was not subjected to extreme heating or early evolution but formed much like other terrestrial worlds.